nickweindel/travel-tracker/README.md

 # Travel Tracker

 A Next.js application for tracking travel experiences with PostgreSQL backend.
-Currently focused on tracking US states visited.
+Currently focused on tracking US states and countries/continents visited.

 ## Features